Consistent least squares estimation in population-size-dependent branching processes: Simulated examples

-We separate our analysis into two cases: \emph{(i)} populations which are still growing and are yet to reach the carrying capacity, and \emph{(ii)} populations that start in the quasi-stationary regime (near the carrying capacity).
-We compare the accuracy of $\widehat{\vc\theta}_n$ and $\widetilde{\vc\theta}_n$ based on non-extinct trajectories.
+We separate our analysis into two cases: \emph{(i)} populations that start in the quasi-stationary regime (near the carrying capacity), and \emph{(ii)} populations which are still growing and are yet to reach the carrying capacity.
+We compare the accuracy of $\widehat{\vc\theta}_n$ and $\widetilde{\vc\theta}_n$ based on non-extinct trajectories. \blue{We develop the numerical study with the statistical software and language programming environments \texttt{R} (see \cite{R}) and \texttt{MATLAB}. }